benaadams/ERCs/ERCS/erc-XXXX.md

 2. `P` acquires controlling tokens `T_C1` and `T_C2` for child accounts `C1` and `C2`.
 3. Because `ownerOf(T_C1) == P` and `ownerOf(T_C2) == P`, `P` is the root controller of both child accounts.
 4. Alice can cause `P` to execute calls to `C1` and `C2` under `P`'s control.
+5. Because `P` controls both child accounts, Alice can settle obligations across `C1` and `C2` atomically via `executeBatch` on `P` - netting positions, rebalancing assets, or sweeping funds between child accounts in a single transaction.
-5. A wallet might display `P` as a folder-like parent containing child accounts and their assets, but `C1` and `C2` remain separate custody addresses.
+6. A wallet might display `P` as a folder-like parent containing child accounts and their assets, but `C1` and `C2` remain separate custody addresses.
-6. The hierarchy MAY be extended further by having `C1` or `C2` own additional controlling NFTs for deeper descendants.
+7. The hierarchy MAY be extended further by having `C1` or `C2` own additional controlling NFTs for deeper descendants.

 #### Withdraw from a privacy pool with sponsored gas